-The first thing you have to do is think about what functions, features and services you currently or will use to keep your business up and running.
-Evaluate your inventory procedure, checkout process, and customer management.
+The first thing you have to do is think about what functions, features, and services you currently or will use to keep your business up and running.
+In other words, it is imperative to know how a point of sale system works so as to understand the appropriate POS solution for your business.
+Evaluate your inventory procedures, checkout process, and customer management.
 These differ between retail businesses.
 Coffee shops and bakeries require quick processing and tip management features; amusement parks and museums must have advanced ticketing and membership features; liquor stores and wine shops must have more advanced inventory management.
 Even if you already have a point of sale system in place, you need to consider these before you upgrade.
 Think about any issues you might have had in the past so that you can plan on what will make the future better.

-Next, you want to determine what hardware is best for your needs and your POS software.
+Next, you want to determine which hardware is best for your needs and your POS software.
 Your hardware options are flexible.
-Some points of sale services require a certain universal hardware to go along with it.
+Some point of sale services require certain universal hardware to go along with it.
 Others integrate with a wider variety of cash register options.
-Figure out what hardware is best for the layout and needs of your store and how many terminals make sense.
-If you already have hardware that you like, be sure to ask your new point of sale solution if the software is integrated with your existing hardware.
+Figure out what hardware is best for the layout and needs of your store, and how many terminals make sense.
+If you already have hardware that you like, be sure to ask your new point of sale solution if it integrates the software with your existing hardware.
 Plan your hardware budget beforehand as well – prices vary widely.

 Retail POS software also varies in cost.
 And depending on the solution, the costs can come from different directions.
-Think about how many locations you have, what types of products you sell, how many total registers are your stores, your in-store traffic, and so on.
-Point of sale software options cover all types of businesses.
-And their prices reflect their features.
-Knowing exactly what you need and how much you want to spend beforehand will help you determine the best POS solution for your retail store.
+Think about how many locations you have, what types of products you sell, how many total registers are in your stores, your in-store traffic, and so on.
+Point of sale software options cover all types of businesses, and their prices reflect their features.
+Knowing exactly what you need and how much you want to spend beforehand will help you determine buying the best POS solution for your retail store.

-Make sure that your decision is informed.
-Spend ample time comparing different systems on the market.
+Make sure your decision is informed and spend ample time comparing different systems on the market.
 Talk to your neighbors with similar business types to get outside opinions.
-Make POS companies offer free trials for their software so you can play around with the layout to see if it’s intuitive enough for your business.
-Talk to different vendor representatives to be more informed about their product specifically, as well as the industry in general.
-There is an incredible number of POS companies so do your research before making such a big decision for your small business.
+Make POS companies offer free trials of their software, so you can experiment with the layout to see if it’s intuitive enough for your business.
+Talk to different vendor representatives to have a better understanding of their product specifically, as well as the industry in general.
+There are an incredible number of POS companies, so do your research before making such a big decision for your small business.

-Less financially devasting are smaller hidden fees.
+Less financially devastating are smaller hidden fees.
 This most commonly comes with additional support fees.
-Ask any solution you’re thinking about if support is included.
-It’s inevitable that issues will arise as you learn your new system, so it’s important that these are resolved quickly and without extra fees.
+Ask for any solution you’re thinking about if support is included.
+It’s inevitable that issues will arise as you learn about your new system, so it’s important that these are resolved quickly and without extra fees.
 Additionally, support should be 24/7 if your store is open early or late.

 Get Your Point of Sale System Set Up

-Once you have chosen which vendor you are going to go with and you have your business’s equipment and software in place, you need to schedule a time to get your new system installed.
-The process will vary from one vendor to the next, depending on which solution you chose to go with.
-Vendors often provide you with instructions on how to set everything up, but you can always contact them to go over any questions you might have during the process.
-Here at KORONA, your set up and installation is all included in your monthly subscription.
+Once you have chosen which vendor you are going to go with, and you have your business’ equipment and software in place, you need to schedule a time to get your new system installed.
+The process will vary from one vendor to the next, depending on which solution you decided to go with.
+Vendors often provide you with instructions on how to set everything up, but you can always contact them to go over any questions you might have during the process of purchasing a POS system.
+Here at KORONA POS, your set-up and installation is all included in your monthly subscription.

 So What’s the Best Tip for Buying a Retail POS System?

-It might be KORONA!
-We cater to different business with unique software platforms.
+It might be KORONA POS!
+We cater to different businesses with unique software platforms.
 Our SaaS model is updated monthly, and you’ll never be asked to sign a contract or sign up with a specific credit card processor.
-We also include all installation and our incredible 24/7 phone and chat support.
+We also include all installations and our incredible 24/7 phone and chat support.
 Click below to sign up for a free look at our software to see if KORONA POS is the right solution for you.